 Every blog needs a foundation.
-Platforms provide that foundation and a framework on which to build your blog.
+Platforms provide that foundation and a framework that you can use to start a blog.
 They are what you attach both the internal workings and the public exterior.
 There are a number of platforms, but only some are worth considering.

 This section provides a detailed overview (plus reviews from real customers) of self-hosted, freemium, and free blogging platforms available on the web today.
 With the help of this information, you will be able to find the best option for your needs and understand how to use it.